bryanc8776/apcsa-freedom-project/README.md

 ##### CONS
 * Culture - High potential of leading to longer use of electronic devices (computers, phones) and less learning.
 * Finance - Can potentially lead to other game companies losing money since the game is free.
-* Jobs - My game doesn't provide jobs or help facilitate them.
+* Jobs - My game doesn't provide jobs or help facilitate them as its main purpose is entertainment.